-For particular roles, a great way to test for hard skills is to run an assessment center.
+A great way to test for hard skills is to run an assessment center for particular roles.
 While many people only associate these with graduates, assessment centers can be used for candidates at all levels, including senior executives.

 Assessment centers are a great place to test all sorts of different abilities as you can utilize various tasks, including aptitude tests.